 - Click on VERIFY as shown in the screenshot below.

-It’s your time to get started with your Google site verification.
-So, Google bot can crawl your entire site and share insights with you about your site’s performances on the search results as well as errors and validations which you are going to resolve.
+It’s time to start verifying your Google site.
+This lets Google bot crawl your site and share insights about your site’s performance.
+You’ll also get information about errors and validations to fix.

-Do you have any other questions regarding the entire Google Search Console verification process?
-Just leave a comment, and I’ll try to help!
+Do you have any questions about Google Search Console verification?
+Just leave a comment, and I’ll help!